 1. Volunteer as a Family: There are many ways families can volunteer, whether it’s spending time at a local soup kitchen to help serve lunch, joining a clean-up crew to pick up litter at a local park, taking shelter dogs for a walk, or anything in between.
 Volunteering shows children how they can make a difference, and how other people, animals, and even our planet may need help.
 It will help them recognize the things they have, which in turn will teach them to be grateful and appreciative of those things, along with their ability to help others.
 There are many volunteer organizations listed online, which you can find by Googling “volunteer” and your city.
 Once you find an organization you are interested in, they may have some opportunities for families listed online, or you can speak with someone about volunteering as a family.
 You may be surprised by what you find nearby.

 2. Donate Toys That They've Outgrown: Every child loves to receive gifts, but there comes a point where kids don’t even play with the toys and games they have.
 When this happens, one of my favorite ways to eliminate clutter in our house is to have the kids help me donate things to charity.
 We talk about how much fun other kids will have with the toys and games they’ve outgrown, and it makes them happy to know that other children will get a chance to enjoy the toys as much as they did.
 This can open up a conversation about children and families in need and being grateful for what you have.

 4. Collect Change For Charity: Have family members start putting extra change in a jar every night when they come home.
 You’ll be amazed at how quickly it adds up.
 At the end of the month, or on a particular target date, have everyone gather around and talk about which charity you would like to donate it to and why.
 If the kids are younger, Mom and Dad can just pick the charity.
 If the kids are a bit older, why not get them involved, too?
 Have them do some research on charities, and when the set date arrives, ask them to talk about their favorite charity and why they picked it.
 You can turn it into a family vote or decide to alternate charities each month.
 This is a wonderful way for children to learn about different charities and non-profit groups under parental guidance.
 Doing the research and donating the change will go a long way in teaching gratefulness.

-Although it’s November, there are many parts of the country that are still enjoying warm weather, perfect for training for a 5K as a family.
-For those of us in the colder climates, there are a number of races to keep us busy.
-Whether you walk it or run it, it’s the memories that matter.
-Many 5Ks are hosted by non-profits and charities, and taking the time to learn about who’s behind the event and why can be very eye-opening for children and adults alike.
+5. Get Moving for a Charity 5K Run/Walk: There are many 5K run/walks all over the country hosted by non-profits and charities, and taking the time to learn about who’s behind the event and why can be very eye-opening for children and adults alike.
 Not only is this a fun way to spend time together and reap the health benefits, but paying the race fee and learning about the cause behind the 5K provide a ready-made way to give back.
 Whether you walk it or run it, it’s the memories that matter.